dpschaaf/google-street-view-python/README.md

 Able to change [assets/default_image.png](assets/default_image.png).

-Currently using same google account as github, please directly contact me for the fast answer.
+Currently using the same google account as Github.
+If there is an urgent question, please contact me directly for a fast answer.

 ## Run